Blood Brothers (musical): Act One

 Mrs. Johnstone continues to work for the Lyons family, but Mrs. Lyons begins to feel she's too attached to Edward.
 She fires her, causing Mrs. Johnstone to demand her son back.
 Mrs. Lyons manipulates her into backing down by playing on her superstitious nature, telling her that "if twins separated at birth learn that they were once one of a pair, they will both immediately die" ("Shoes Upon the Table").

 Years later, a seven-year-old Mickey meets Edward by chance.
-After learning that they share the same birthday, the two boys make a pact to become blood brothers, with Mickey nicknaming Edward "Eddie."
-Mrs. Johnstone finds them and sends Eddie away, fearing they'll find out they're twins.
-Later in the day, Mickey goes to Eddie's house, but Mrs. Lyons throws him out when she realizes that he's Edward's twin.
+After learning that they share the same birthday, the two boys make a pact to become blood brothers, with Mickey nicknaming Edward "Eddie".
+Mrs. Johnstone finds them and sends Edward away, fearing they will find out they're twins.
+Later in the day, Mickey goes to Edward's house, but Mrs. Lyons throws him out when she realises that he's Edward's twin.

 Mickey plays with some neighbourhood children, including his friend Linda ("Kids' Game").
-Afterwards, Mickey takes her to see Eddie, and the three of them sneak off to play.
-Mrs. Lyons worries about Eddie's whereabouts ("Gypsies in the Wood").
+Afterwards, Mickey takes her to see Edward, and the three of them sneak off to play.
+Mrs. Lyons worries about Edward's whereabouts ("Gypsies in the Wood").
 The three are caught attempting to throw stones through a window by a police officer, and escorted home.

-Mrs. Lyons, worried about Eddie's friendship with Mickey, persuades her husband they should move.
-Eddie goes to Mrs. Johnstone's house to say goodbye to Mickey and she gives him a locket, which she claims contains a picture of herself and Mickey.
-Edward asks Mrs. Johnstone why she doesn't simply move away, causing her to dream about the seemingly impossible possibility of her moving away and beginning a new life ("Bright New Day (Preview)").
-Mickey goes to visit Eddie but finds him gone ("Long Sunday Afternoon"/"My Friend").
+Mrs. Lyons, worried about Edward's friendship with Mickey, persuades her husband they should move.
+Edward goes to Mrs. Johnstone's house to say goodbye to Mickey and she gives him a locket, which she claims contains a picture of herself and Mickey.
+Edward asks Mrs. Johnstone why she does not simply move away, causing her to dream about the seemingly impossible possibility of her moving away and beginning a new life ("Bright New Day (Preview)").
+Mickey goes to visit Edward but finds him gone ("Long Sunday Afternoon"/"My Friend").